HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/cnntrn.md

 ## Description

+The `CNN` (Convolutional Neural Network) is a deep learning architecture commonly used for tasks involving image data, such as classification and object detection.
+In this implementation, we use the `Keras` library, which allows for easy integration of popular CNN architectures like `ResNet` and `VGG`.
+The algorithm can be applied to a wide range of datasets, including well-known image datasets like `MNIST`, `CIFAR-10`, and `CIFAR-100`.
+Additionally, the inclusion of the [Dimlp](../dimlp/overview.md) layer adds interpretability by enabling the extraction of decision rules via the [Fidex](../fidex/overview.md) algorithm, making the model's decisions more transparent and easier to explain.

 ## Arguments list
 The `cnnTrn` algorithm works with both required and optional arguments.
 Each argument has specific properties: